<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 Laws are mandates passed by legislatures, and regulations are the detailed rules agencies draft to enforce those laws.
 A law answers the “what” and “why” of a statute, and regulations explain the “how.”
 Knowing both is crucial for FIs that must meet compliance standards in a highly regulated environment.

-My FI received direct regulatory guidance.
+My FI received regulatory supervisory communication.
 What do we do now?

-To respond effectively to direct regulatory guidance, start by creating a comprehensive list of each issue, directive, or deficiency cited by regulators.
-Engage your leadership team to clarify expectations and ensure remediation efforts are aligned across your institution —not siloed.
+To respond effectively to regulatory supervisory communication, start by creating a comprehensive list of each issue, directive, or deficiency cited by regulators.
+Engage your leadership team to clarify expectations and ensure remediation efforts are aligned across your institution — not siloed.

 Next, assign a responsible individual to each corrective action, and document roles, timelines, and deliverables using a master control document or project management tool.
 Track progress regularly and maintain detailed documentation to demonstrate to your leadership and examiners that issues are being actively addressed.
 As the saying goes, “if it’s not documented, it didn’t happen.”